What is Pakistan's pathway to limit global warming to 1.5°C?

 Power capacity investments

-The Deep Electrification pathway (which envisions rapid electrification driving fossil fuels out of the energy system) sees the highest level of investment in renewable capacity of the analysed pathways which would require significant international support.
-Investments in wind and solar ramp up quickly, reaching an average of USD 11 billion annually between 2026–2030.
+The Net-Zero Commitments pathway (which reaches global net zero CO2 emissions around 2050 through stringent climate policies and innovation) sees the investments in wind and solar reaching an average of USD 10 billion annually between 2026-2030 and USD 11 billion annually between 2041-2050.
 In the 2030s, the majority of renewables investment goes to solar PV, leveraging the country’s solar potential, before shifting to wind in the 2040s.

 Pakistan's renewable electricity investments and capacities